Australian PM Scott Morrison angers residents as country burns | DW | 02.01.2020

 Morrison's response to fires

-At his first official press conference since the fires, Morrison defended his climate policy on Thursday as "sensible."
+At his first official press conference since the fires, Morrison defended his response to the fires and his climate policy as "sensible."

 "I understand the fear, I understand the frustration, but this is a natural disaster, which is best dealt with in a calm, systematic manner …"

-At the same time, the Prime Minister stressed that he would not change his policy at the expense of the economy.
+At the same time, the prime minister stressed that he would not change his policies at the expense of the economy.

 Amid criticism of his policies on climate change, Morrison insisted that Australia was meeting the challenge "better than most countries" and was fulfilling international targets.